 From here, make sure that the "Enable Remote Play" option is ticked, then you'll be all set to go.

-Next, head to this link from your Android phone or tablet to grab a copy of the modified Remote Play app.
+Next, head to the link below from your Android phone or tablet to grab a copy of the modified Remote Play app.
+You may have to long-press it and choose "Download link."
 Once the download has finished, tap the corresponding notification to launch the APK.
 At this point, Android's installer interface should come right up, so press "Install" here.

 Immediately after you open the app for the first time, Remote Play will prompt you to register a DualShock controller.
 This feature does not work in this version of the app (more on that later), so hit "Skip" here.
 After that, tap the "Next" button at the top of the screen, then sign into your PlayStation account.

-As soon as that's finished, you should automatically be redirected to the gameplay interface.
+As soon as that's finished, the app should pair with your PlayStation (as long as it's currently on the same Wi-Fi network as your phone), then you should automatically be redirected to the gameplay interface.
 In portrait mode, you'll see all of the regular PlayStation controls on the bottom half of the screen, and you can use these to navigate your PS4's interface and play games.

 If you rotate your device into landscape mode, these same controls will be overlaid on top of a full screen view of your game.
 If you're not interacting with the screen, these controls will automatically hide after a few seconds, but they can be brought back up by tapping anywhere on the screen.